 - 2 tsp. baking powder

 - 4 Tbs. frozen orange juice concentrate, thawed

 - 12 chocolate kisses (I omitted the kisses)

 - Preheat oven to 375F.
-Line 12 cupcake tins with paper liners.
+Prepare cupcake pan with non-stick spray.

-- To make Cupcakes: Using electric mixer on high, beat margarine, sugar and eggs for 3 minutes, or until thick and creamy.
+- To make Cupcakes: Using an electric mixer on high, beat margarine, sugar, and eggs for 3 minutes, or until thick and creamy.

 - Fold vanilla extract and orange zest, if using, into puréed beans.
-In small bowl, whisk together cocoa powder, flour and baking powder.
+In a small bowl, whisk together cocoa powder, flour, and baking powder.

-- Fold egg mixture into beans, then fold flour mixture into beans by thirds.
+- Fold egg mixture into beans, then fold the flour mixture into beans by thirds.
 Fill cupcake tins two-thirds full.
-Bake 20 minutes, or until toothpick inserted in center comes out clean.
+Bake 20 minutes, or until a toothpick inserted in the center comes out clean.
 Cool in pan 5 minutes.
-Remove, and cool on rack.
+Remove, and cool on a rack.

-- Meanwhile, to make Frosting: Using electric mixer, beat margarine until smooth.
-Beat in confectioners’ sugar then juice concentrate until smooth.
+- Meanwhile, to make Frosting: Using an electric mixer, beat margarine until smooth.
+Beat in confectioners’ sugar, then the juice concentrate until smooth.
 If too stiff, add 1 tsp. water at a time.
-Tint with food coloring, if desired.

 I equally enjoyed shooting a quick photo of these cupcakes – my winter semester class has ended (finished Biology with an A, woo hoo!) so I have a couple of weeks of freedom to get in little projects like that. 🙂 I’ve also been able to get some cross stitch in and plan out some quilting projects.